A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Introduction

-This work presents an algorithm that computes a roadmap of a real algebraic set, under some regularity, smoothness and compactness assumptions.
-In all this work, we work over a real field $\QQ$ with real closure $\R$ and algebraic closure $\C$.
+This paper presents an algorithm that computes a roadmap of a real algebraic set, under some regularity, smoothness and compactness assumptions.
+In all this work, we work over a real field $\QQ$ with real closure $\R$ and algebraic closure $\C$ (the reader may replace $\QQ$ by the field of rational numbers $\Q$, $\R$ by the field of reals $\mathbb{R}$ and $\C$ by the field of complex numbers $\mathbb{C}$).
 To estimate running times, we count arithmetic operations $(+,-,\times,\div)$ in $\QQ$ at unit cost.